gbmhunter/eng-calcs-js/README.rst

 ========= ========== ==============================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================
-v10.0.1.0 2015-06-21 Changed all incorrect 'maxHeight' readmore.js parameters to 'collapsedHeight', closes #80.
+v10.0.2.0 2015-06-21 Modified jQuery selector for readmore.js comments to the comment class can be added to <td> object rather than the child <div>, closes #82.
+Added more notes to the 'pcb-track-current-capability-ipc-2152' calculator (including an image). v10.0.1.0 2015-06-21 Changed all incorrect 'maxHeight' readmore.js parameters to 'collapsedHeight', closes #80.
 Added 'read less' options for all of the variable comments in the 'pcb-track-current-capability-ipc-2152' calculator, closes #79.
 Added visibility toggle (hidden by default) for intermediate calculations in the 'pcb-track-current-capability-ipc-2152' calculator, closes #81. v10.0.0.0 2015-06-20 Added PCB track current capability calculator based on the IPC-2152 standard, closes #78. v9.0.5.0  2015-06-16 LT3745 calculator now uses 'cc.variable' rather than the deprecated 'cc.input' and 'cc.output'.
 No calculators use these deprecated objects anymore.
 Fixed "If driving multiple is in series" In LT3745 calculator, should be LEDs, closes #63.